nmfs-opensci/NOAAHackDays/README.md

 Currently most of the content is from the NASA Openscapes AGU 2023 workshop https://github.com/NASA-Openscapes/2023-Cloud-Workshop-AGU

 **Permissive Re-Mix/No Attribution Needed**: You may reuse the content in this repository---excluding the NMFS Open Science logo and any NOAA logos---in any way you like.
 You do not need permission.
-You do not need to give attribution, but if you use large parts of turtorials or content it is polite to give acknowledgement of the source.
+You do not need to give attribution, but if you use large parts of tutorials or content it is polite to give acknowledgement of the source.
 Please check each NMFS Open Science repository for its reuse statement.